Dian Fossey: Conservation work in Rwanda

 On September 24, 1967, Fossey founded the Karisoke Research Center, a remote rainforest camp nestled in Ruhengeri province in the saddle of two volcanoes.
 For the research center's name, Fossey used "Kari" for the first four letters of Mount Karisimbi that overlooked her camp from the south, and "soke" for the last four letters of Mount Bisoke, the slopes of which rose to the north, directly behind the camp.
 Established 3000 m up Mount Bisoke, the defined study area covered 25 km2.

-She became known by locals as Nyirmachabelli, or Nyiramacibiri, roughly translated as "The woman who lives alone on the mountain."
+Catching sight of Fossey, villagers would cry out, Nyirmachabelli, which meant "the old lady who lives in the forest without a man".
+"Although my new name was pleasantly lyrical," Fossey wrote, "I would have to admit that I did not like its implications."
+She herself translated it as "The Lone Woman of the Forest".

 Unlike the gorillas from the Congo side of the Virungas, the Karisoke area gorillas had never been partially habituated by Schaller's study; they knew humans only as poachers, and it took longer for Fossey to be able to study the Karisoke gorillas at a close distance.
 Fossey attempted to habituate the gorillas by copying their actions.
-Over time the gorillas became accustomed to Fossey.
+Over time, the gorillas became accustomed to Fossey.
 As she explained to the BBC in 1984: "I'm an inhibited persona and I felt that the gorillas were somewhat inhibited as well, so I imitated their natural, normal behaviour like feeding, munching on celery stalks or scratching myself."

 Fossey made discoveries about gorillas including how females transfer from group to group over the decades, gorilla vocalization, hierarchies and social relationships among groups, rare infanticide, gorilla diet, and how gorillas recycle nutrients.
 Fossey's research was funded by the Wilkie Foundation and the Leakey Home, with primary funding from the National Geographic Society.